Barilla Logo

 Barilla Logo 1949

-At this stage, the drawing style of the brand name remained similar to the previous versions.
-At the same time, the color of the inscription became white, while red was used as the background.
-If the frame was made earlier in the form of an ellipsoid, now it was a rectangle with rounded corners.
-The frame had a double outline – white and red.
+At this stage, the brand name’s drawing style remained similar to previous versions.
+At the same time, the inscription turned white, while the background remained red.
+If the frame was originally an ellipsoid, it is now a rectangle with rounded corners.
+The frame had a double outline, white and red.

 1952 – 1954